Murai Maman: Plot

-Sirusu and his elder brother Perusu own a village cinema theatre lot of orchards and farms and they are rich bachelors.
+Sirusu and his elder brother Perusu own a village cinema theatre and lot of orchards and farms.
+In short, they are rich bachelors.
 Their family gets the first respect in their region.
 For several years, his family feuded with their rich relative Parameswaran's family.
-In the past, Sirusu's father was killed by Parameswaran's brother, who was sentenced to death, then Saratha married Parameswaran's relative secretly.
+In the past, Sirusu's father was killed by Parameswaran's brother, who was sentenced to death, then Saratha (Sirusu's sister) secretly married a relative of Parameswaran's.

-Saratha, Sirusu's sister, comes from Mumbai with her husband and her daughter Indhu.
+Saratha comes from Mumbai with her husband and her daughter Indhu.
 Sirusu falls in love with Indhu at first sight.
 Ratnam and his father Parameswaran proposes to Saratha's husband to marry Ratnam to his daughter.
 Indhu's father forces her to marry but she refuses.
-Indhu decides to leave the village, Sirusu stops her, she says that she doesn't want to marry Ratnam and she isn't in love with Sirusu.
+Indhu decides to leave the village, but Sirusu stops her.
+Indhu says that she does not want to marry Ratnam and is not in love with Sirusu either.
 The villagers misunderstand their relation.
-Indhu tells to Ratnam that they were just talking but Sirusu lies to marry Indhu.
+Indhu tells Ratnam that they were just talking but Sirusu lies to marry Indhu.

 Sirusu, as he wanted, gets married with Indhu.
 However, Indhu refuses to live with him as his wife.
 Then, she becomes very ill and Sirusu takes care of her.
 Sirusu's mother explains that he must place a god statue in the village temple to save Indhu.
 Sirusu accomplishes it with his brother help and Indhu understands Sirusu's feelings.

 Ratnam's henchmen beat Sirusu and he gets admitted to the hospital.
 Ratnam removes Indhu's Thaali and kidnaps her.
-Sirusu saves his wife, he apologizes to Parameswaran and Ratnam.
-The two families united together and they lived happily.
+A fight ensures and Sirusu saves his wife, Parameswaran and Ratnam realises their mistakes and apologizes to Sirusu.
+The two families united together and lived happily.